-Following the formalism of equilibrium thermodynamics and leveraging the properties of thermodynamic potential, we recomputed the homogenized constitutive relationship between stress and stain and its evolution by the state variable D (Rice, 1971).
+Following the formalism of equilibrium thermodynamics and leveraging the properties of thermodynamic potential, we recomputed the homogenized constitutive relationship between stress and stain and its evolution by the state variable D defined in Equation 2 (Rice, 1971).
 A detailed description of the model is provided in the supplementary material of Thomas and Bhat (2018).

-2.2 Non-Dimensionalization
+2.2.
+Non-Dimensionalization